rlivingsus/misc/AllBooks.md

 - Graudin, Ryan: Wolf by wolf
 - Gray, Colin: Fighting Talk: Forty Maxims on War, Peace, and Strategy;  The Future of Strategy;
 - Green, Alexander: Beyond Wealth
-- Green, John: The Anthropocene Reviewed; Turtles All the Way Down
+- Green, John: The Anthropocene Reviewed; Turtles All the Way Down; Paper Towns
 - Green, Simon: The Nightside
 - Greenberg, Andy: Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hacker; Tracers in the Dark: The Global Hunt for the Crime Lords of Cryptocurrency
 - Greene, Brian: Until the End of Time